ramirocrc/odys/docs/user_guide/load.md

 ## Next steps

 Ready to add time-shifting to your portfolio?
-See [Storage](storage.md) to model batteries and other energy storage systems.
+See [StandaloneStorage](storage.md) to model batteries, or [ElectricVehicle](electric_vehicle.md) for mobile storage with trip schedules.